preactjs/preact-www/content/en/guide/v10/upgrade-guide.md

 - `nodeName` -> `type`
 - `children` -> `props.children`

 As much as we tried, we always ran into edge-cases with third-party libraries written for react.
-This change to our `vnode` shape removed many difficulties to spot bugs and makes our `compat` code a lot cleaner.
+This change to our `vnode` shape removed many difficult to spot bugs and makes our `compat` code a lot cleaner.

 ### Adjacent text nodes are not joined anymore